leonardoporro/Detached-Mapper/README.md

 or [fork me on github](https://github.com/leonardoporro/Detached/fork).
 Thanks in advance for your help!

-WARNING: This project is not guaranteed to work for your particular needs.

 # Detached.EntityFramework
 Allows loading and saving entire entity graphs (the entity with its children/relations) at once and without extra code.